Sandeepgond/Visitor-Management-Software/README.md

-for Login as Admin
+#For Login as Admin
-username : admin
+#username : admin
 passworrd :1234